pinco227/dev.pi/README.md

       - #### All pages:
         - The layout is completely separate and different from the client side, different navbar which only includes **App** and **Logout** buttons and the menu panel is now a full height sidebar, no footer.
         - On mobile, menu is expandable from the navbar and it covers the whole page.
-        - A svg image on top right of every page (centered on mobile), representing the page's subject.
+        - A svg image on top right of every page (centred on mobile), representing the page's subject.
       - #### Dashboard:
         - Notifications panel is displayed in yellow and only if there are notifications.
         - Extra panel with quick links.